 Time to back an association for the rest of us

 It is clear to me that the American Anthropological Association (AAA) is rapidly becoming (already has become?) irrelevant to and un-supportive of the needs of anthropologists working in corporate, military, and other contexts where the methods are used as part of a deep, day-to-day hands-on practice.
-But the rift between applied and academia is an … Continue reading Time to back an association for the rest of us
+But the rift between applied and academia is an old one.
+I think its time to seek other options, namely to back an association independent of the AAA.…

 Cleaning the Trash

 Germany is known for its green attitude towards the environment and recycling.
 It is a leader in wind and solar energy, and has an excellent public transportation system which keeps many of us off the roads.
-There are also many recycling programs, with machines that collect recyclable bottles, and pay back deposits in many grocery … Continue reading Cleaning the Trash
+There are also many recycling programs, with machines that collect recyclable bottles, and pay back deposits in many grocery stores.
+The recycling extends even into the household where we separate, clean, and collect various kinds of trash.…

 The Politics of Race, American Style